 Your employee needs to go on training courses to learn new things and still have the potential of error.

 A website can be updated as and when you like with the correct information, once!
 And it will remember it.

 We are not disputing that speaking to a real person is nice and sometimes prefered by customers.
-We are arguing that for your basic information and questions that the majority of people ask regularly and research, your website will be more cost effective at giving them the answer than hiring someone to do that for you.
+We are arguing that for your basic information and questions, your website will be more cost-effective than hiring someone to do that for you.

 Your website is a major part of your online marketing.
 But what about offline/traditional marketing.
 You might want to do leaflets, business cards, billboards radio or even TV ads.
 With traditional marketing, you’ll find it difficult to come across any advert, leaflet, etc that do not have further information on a website.
-Traditional marketing techniques only offer a snippet of what you have to offer so a place where you can put most or all your information for them to read further is important.
+Traditional marketing techniques only offer a snippet of what you have to offer.
+You still need a place where you can put most or all your information for them to read further.
 With the current digital age, most people prefer to read at their leisure online rather than through a phone call or even walking to your place of business.

 Improves customer service